China Visa Mail Service

 Visa Postal Service in CVASC - Feasible

-In countries where CVASCs are available, applicants have a great chance to apply for China visa by mail, such as UK, Australia, Canada, and Germany.
+In countries where CVASCs are available, applicants have a great chance to apply for China visa by mail, such as Australia, Canada, and Germany.

 As few embassies and consulates provide mail service, hereinafter the contents related to visa postal service only applies to the situation when you are applying from the CVASC.